teddmason/e2e-tests-starter/README.md

 `export SAUCE_USERNAME=
 export SAUCE_ACCESS_KEY=`

 If you are wanting to test your localhost using sauce labs then a tunnel will need to be created for the remote to access your local.
 This is done through Sauce Connect.
-See https://wiki.saucelabs.com/display/DOCS/Setting+Up+Sauce+Connect
+Download the appropriate binary [from here](https://wiki.saucelabs.com/display/DOCS/Setting+Up+Sauce+Connect)

 In the terminal run: